 American Bar Association, Member of the Developing Labor Law Board of Editors

-American Red Cross Southeast Louisiana Chapter, Board of Directors and Executive Committee
+American Red Cross Southeast Louisiana Chapter, Board of Directors, Executive Committee, and Chair of Nominating Committee

 Council for a Better Louisiana - 2010 Leadership Louisiana